intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

 You can also update the sample pub-sub topic (optional).

 ### Format certificates and keys
-To authenticate your UP Squared board's connection to AWS, you'll use the files that were generated when you created a certificate.
+To authenticate your UP Squared board's connection to AWS, you'll need to format the files that were generated when you created a certificate.
 Find the following files you downloaded earlier on your host computer:

 * xxx-G5.pem
 * xxx-certificate.pem.crt